Oscar Health

-Oscar Health, Inc. is an American for-profit health insurance company, founded in 2012 by Joshua Kushner, Kevin Nazemi and Mario Schlosser, and is headquartered in New York City.
-The company focuses on the health insurance industry through telemedicine, healthcare focused technological interfaces, and transparent claims pricing systems which would make it easier for patients to navigate.
+Oscar Management Corporation, doing business as Oscar Health is an American for-profit health insurance company, founded in 2012 by Joshua Kushner, Kevin Nazemi and Mario Schlosser, and is headquartered in New York City.
+The company sells health insurance and additionally provides other services in the health insurance industry through telemedicine, healthcare focused technological interfaces, and transparent claims pricing systems.

 History

 2012–2015

 According to the company, it was founded in 2012 by Mario Schlosser, Joshua Kushner, and Kevin Nazemi, who were classmates at Harvard Business School.
 Mother Jones reported in March 2020 that Joshua and his brother Jared owned the firm's parent company, Thrive Partners III, at the time of its incorporation in 2013.
 Oscar began selling insurance for 2013, the same year that the Affordable Care Act exchanges and individual mandate went into effect for the 2014 plan year.
 In its first year, Oscar secured 16,000 members.
 In 2015, Oscar expanded coverage to New Jersey and grew to about 40,000 members.